Embassy of the Philippines, Canberra: Staff and activities

-The Philippine Embassy in Canberra is currently headed by Ambassador Ma.
-Hellen Barber de la Vega, who was appointed to the position by President Duterte on June 7, 2018.
-Prior to becoming Ambassador, de la Vega, a career diplomat, served as Assistant Secretary at the Department of Foreign Affairs Office of ASEAN Affairs, and prior to that headed the Philippine Consulate General in Los Angeles and the Philippine Embassy in Yangon.
-Her appointment was confirmed by the Commission on Appointments on August 15, 2018, and she presented her credentials to Governor General Peter Cosgrove on November 29, 2018.
+The Philippine Embassy in Canberra is headed by Ambassador Antonio A. Morales, who was appointed to the position by President Bongbong Marcos on June 25, 2024.
+Prior to becoming Ambassador, Morales, a career diplomat with over thirty years of experience, served as Undersecretary for Administration at the Department of Foreign Affairs, and prior to that headed the Philippine Consulate General in Hong Kong.
+His appointment was confirmed by the Commission on Appointments on August 7, 2024, and he presented his credentials to Governor General Sam Mostyn on December 4, 2024.

 Notable diplomats who have been deployed to the Embassy as Ambassadors to Australia include Leticia Ramos Shahani, who would later become Senator, and future Foreign Affairs Secretary Delia Albert.

 Many of the Embassy's activities center around fostering continuing relations between the Philippines and Australia, and in particular with respect to the more than 300,000 Filipino Australians.
 These include organizing a lecture on the discovery of Homo luzonensis, hosting the Loboc Children's Choir during its tour of Australia, and facilitating cultural exchanges between the two countries.
 It also works closely with Filipino communities and community organizations throughout Australia, particularly during natural disasters, and also works with government agencies in the Philippines to ensure the welfare of Filipinos coming to Australia.